learn-co-curriculum/java-mod-5-jpa-1to1/README.md

 ## Learning Goals

 - Create one-to-one associations between entities with JPA annotations.
+- Pick one entity to be the relationship owner and establish the relationship as bidirectional.
 - Perform eager and lazy fetching of related data from the database.

 ## Code Along